 Farm Tours

 We offer three types of tours: Public Tours, Expanded Accessibility Tours and Private Tours.
 Our Visitor Rules and Tips (below) apply to all tours.
-All guests at the care farm are required to sign our Sanctuary One-Liability Waiver.
+All guests at the care farm are required to sign our liability form (English and Spanish).
 You may bring a signed copy or sign one when you arrive.

 1 Public Tours